rdococ/scriptblocks2/readme.md

 * Lexically scoped variables.
 * Custom, named procedures with up to 2 named parameters.
 * First-class lists, dictionaries, and closures with up to 1 named parameter.
+* Coroutines, which can be cloned to implement multi-shot delimited continuations.
 * Processes can persist for more than one tick.
 * Ability to interface with digiline networks.